Danox09/Danox09/README.md

 ### I'm a passionate software developer with great interest in continuing learning and improving my skills.
-Have some background in web applications/APIs working with simple but solid architectures designed using fundamental programming concepts.
+I have a background in web applications/APIs working with simple but solid architecture designs using fundamental programming concepts.

 <!--
 **Danox09/Danox09** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.